Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 Done with an MVVM architecture.
 A development process to make the app clean, and testable.

 3 elements - activity fragments, view model, repository.
+We get our data from the "room database" ???, which returns it to the repository, which is then passed to the view model, and can be then observed by activity fragments.